privacy-scaling-explorations/DefinitelySetup/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 If there are any additional notes, requirements or special instructions related to this ceremony, please specify them here.

 Confirmation

  - [ ] I have read and understood the DefinitelySetup guidelines and requirements.
- - [ ] I confirm that all uploaded files are correctly configured and adhere to the guidelines.
+ - [ ] I confirm that all uploaded files are correctly configured and adhere to the guidelines:
+    - [ ] The origin branch of the ceremony has the postfix **-ceremony**
+    - [ ] The target branch is either dev/staging/main
+    - [ ] I uploaded one r1cs and one wasm file for each of the parameters combinations I want users to contribute to
+    - [ ] I named the directory following the ceremony prefix syntax (described in the sections above)
+    - [ ] I run `phase2cli verify --template $MY_TEMPLATE_PATH` and the output was **true**
+    - [ ] If more than one circuit instance, I have correctly set the *sequenceNumber* from 1 to n circuits